matt-erhart/lab/README.md

 - **Auto-grab**: the feature that automatically grabs detailed information from the text content of the pdf.

+# Build the application

+To build the project into a standalone deskop application, run `yarn dist:mac`.

+By default, it will take 3-5 mins and once finished, will save a .zip file in the path `dist/compressor-0.0.1-mac.zip`.

 # Roadmap
 Study 1: Do grounded claims improve sensemaking?